shu-gong/defslam-source/README.md

     -- ORBSLAM_2.
 Base clases of the rigid SLAM library modified to work in deforming environments.

   -- Modules.
-DefSLAM modules, it includes all the modules needed for the library.
+DeformableSLAM modules, it includes all the modules needed for the library.
     -- Common.
 It includes the keyframes, map, map points and Systems.
     -- Mapping.
     -- GroundTruth